-1. The corruption of the minds and spirits of those who have been conditioned by society to be the agents of racism
+- 1. The corruption of the minds and spirits of those who have been conditioned by society to be the agents of racism - 2.
+The damage done to the people who have been targeted by racism - 3.
+The damage to the oppressed groups' attitude toward themselves, causing

 Sustaining All Life (SAL) is an international grassroots organization working to end the climate emergency within the context of ending all divisions among people.
-United to End Racism (UER) consists of a wide diversity of people in many different countries, who are dedicated to eliminating racism in the world and supporting the efforts of all other groups with this goal.
+United to End Racism (UER) is a group of people of all ages and backgrounds, in many different countries, who are dedicated to eliminating racism in the world and supporting the efforts of all other groups with this goal.
 UER and SAL are projects of and use the tools of Re-evaluation Counseling.
-Re-evaluation Counseling (RC) is a well-defined theory and practice that helps people of all ages and backgrounds exchange effective help with each other in order to free themselves from emotional harm resulting from oppression and other hurts.
-By taking turns listening to each other and encouraging the release of painful emotions, people can heal old hurts and become better able to think, to speak out, and to organize and lead others in building a world in which human beings and other life forms are valued and the environment is restored and preserved.
+Re-evaluation Counseling (RC) is a well-defined theory and practice that helps people of all ages and backgrounds exchange effective help with each other in order to free themselves from the emotional scars of oppression and other hurts.
+By taking turns listening to each other and encouraging emotional release, people can heal old hurts and become better able to think, to speak out, and to organize and lead others in building a world in which human beings and other life forms are valued and the environment is restored and preserved.
 Re-evaluation Counseling currently exists in 95 countries.